 7 Experience HMS Belfast

 The Queen's Walk, London SE1 2JH

 HMS Belfast is one of the most fascinating historical landmarks in London, moored up right by London Bridge Pier and well worth paying a visit.
 The warship was one of the only three surviving ships in the bombardment fleet on D-Day, meaning there’s a real wealth of historic stories from HMS Belfast’s lifetime during the Second World War.
 Climb up and down the ladders as they would have during the war, see the guns that fired during D-Day and hear stories from people whose ‘home’ it once was.
 If you’re into your wartime history, HMS Belfast is a must.

 8 Eat your way around Borough Market

 8 Southwark St, London SE1 1TL

 The smell coming from this market will direct you to all the amazing stalls so let your nose lead the way.
-Walk around the different stalls and see what takes your fancy, from fresh locally grown fruit and veg, bakeries, fine wines, olives, bread, cheese and even spices from all over the world!
+Walk around the different stalls and see what takes your fancy, from freshly cooked risotto to oozy, cheesy toasties to the freshest oysters in London.
+The market has locally grown fruit and veg, bakeries, fine wines, olives, bread, cheese and even spices from all over the world!
 Anything to satisfy your taste buds.
-The whole vibe here is buzzing as people walk and eat and drink at the same time.
+Be sure to grab a doughnut from Bread Ahead, one of the tastiest treats in the whole market.

 161-165 Borough High St, London SE1 1HR